 Let’s also take another example.
 Sometimes while exploring the world, you may come across structures with treasure chests hidden inside of them.
 You never really know what you’ll find inside them, but there is a chance that they might contain Enchanted gear.
 If the abilities on display are not to your liking, you can combine them with other subpar enchanted items to create a combination that is actually effective.
 There are literally no downsides to the Anvil method.

 This was eXputer’s ‘How To Repair A Bow In Minecraft’ guide.
-While you’re here, why not also check out our article on How To Tame A Parrot In the game.
+Repairing a bow is simple, but it might be a bit confusing if you are a beginner.
+If you want to repair an ordinary bow, then a crafting table is a better option.
+However, if you want to repair a broken enchanted bow, you should use the Anvil.
+While you’re here, why not also check out our article on How To Tame A Parrot In Minecraft?